mwbowers/mwbowers.github.io/reference/datagate-client/xml-info-event-handler-delegate.md

 ## Exceptions

-DCS will ignore any exceptions raised by the delegate.
+DG will ignore any exceptions raised by the delegate.
 That is, a raised exception will not be handled, and will thus terminate the **ReadXml** or **WriteXml** method.
 The caller of these methods should be prepared to handle any exceptions raised by the delegate.
 ## Remarks

 The **XmlInforEventHandler** delegate is defined strictly for use as an optional parameter with the **IAdgObject.WriteXml** and **AdgFactory.ReadXml** methods.
 If desired, the user can define an implementation for this delegate to monitor the operation of these methods.
 The methods will periodically call the delegate to report a milestone of a certain detail level (see **XmlInfoEventArgs** ).